 On par with Stanford’s high level of academic standards, this PhD program is not for the faint of heart.
 In total, you’ll have to complete the following: first-year research paper, second-year research paper, field exam, university oral exam, candidacy, and doctoral dissertation.

 Located in the “Windy City,” the University of Chicago is a private research institution.
 It is home to over 140 unique research institutes on campus.
 Not surprisingly, then, the school lives up to its status as a “high research activity” institution.
+Program Highlights

 The Accounting Research Center is the cornerstone of the PhD in Accounting degree at the University of Chicago.
 The ARC is home to leading research, publication, and teaching.
 This doctoral curriculum emphasizes flexibility within the field of accounting.
 It incorporates coursework like: